Annytomica/kumiko-community-hub/README.md

 # Credits
 I would like to acknowledge and thank the following people and resources used in the creation of this site.

 I would also like to note that this app was developed during a period where I was effectively homeless amd couch surfing with friends and family.
 I was deprived of reliable internet connections and ideal work spaces for significant periods of time.
-As such normal support routes of mentor meetings and tutoring, were not always available and ChatGPT was used as a replacement.
+As such, normal support routes of mentor meetings and tutoring were not always available and ChatGPT was used as a replacement.
 While no code was directly generated by ChatGPT it does write out corrections for exisiting code, in a way that mentors and tutors do not, and I would like to acknowledge this fact.

 ## Content
 ### Large contributions